 Multicrystalline silicon can be produced a variety of ways.
 The most popular commercial methods involve a process in which molten silicon is directly cast into a mold and allowed to solidify into an ingot.
 The starting material can be a refined lower-grade silicon rather that the higher-grade semiconductor grade required for single-crystal material.
 The cooling rate is one factor that determines the final size of crystals in the ingot and the distribution of impurities.
 The mold is usually square, which produces an ingot that can be cut and sliced into square cells that fit more compactly into a PV module.
 (Round cells have spaces between them in modules, but square cells fit together better with a minimum of wasted space).

-In 1974, researchers began to realize that they could use amorphous silicon in PV devices by properly controlling the conditions under which it is deposited and carefully modifying its composition.
-Today, amorphous silicon is common in solar-powered consumer devices that have low power requirements, such as wristwatches and calculators.
+Today, amorphous silicon is used in solar-powered consumer devices that have low power requirements, such as wristwatches and calculators.

 Learn more about these solar cell materials: